Prompt Injection Prevention Beyond Guardrails

 Jailbreaking

 An attacker tries to trick the LLM into role-playing as an unaligned system.
 The LLM might be convinced and propose an action that bypasses normal constraints.
-But the SovereignIR representation does not care about the LLM's reasoning.
+But the Blueprint representation does not care about the LLM's reasoning.
 It only captures the action itself.
 If that action is prohibited, it fails.

 The key insight is this: injection attacks work by manipulating the LLM's decision-making.
 If your defense relies on the LLM's decision-making, you are vulnerable to the same manipulations.
 But if your defense operates independently of the LLM's reasoning, injection attacks have no effect.